South Sudan Government Begins Trial of Activists, Critics

-On October 3, South Sudan’s government started its trial against Kuel Aguer Kuel and five activists associated with the People’s Coalition for Civic Action, a pro-reform pressure group, which calls for political change in South Sudan through peaceful protest.
+On October 3, South Sudan’s government started its trial against Kuel Aguer Kuel and six activists associated with the People’s Coalition for Civic Action, a pro-reform pressure group, which calls for political change in South Sudan through peaceful protest.
 Kuel was arrested in August 2021, as authorities cracked down on those they believed to be affiliated with the group.
-His five co-accused – Abraham Awenleith, Wani Michael, Jame David Kolok, Manasseh Mathiang, and Daniel Makau – fled the country.
+His six co-accused – Abraham Awenleith, Wani Michael, Jame David Kolok, Rajab Mohandis, Manas Mathiang, and Daniel Makau – fled the country.
 They are charged in absentia for crimes against the state and, if convicted, could face up to 20 years in prison.

 Kuel is appearing before a special court, created in September by the Chief Justice on written authorization from the office of the president.
 The court is also hearing charges brought against Abraham Chol Maketh, a self-proclaimed prophet who, last year, said he foresaw the Salva Kiir government being overthrown before the end of that year.
 He is charged with crimes against the state alongside four others.